97jaz/hamt/README.md

 ```

 This package defines _immutable hash array mapped tries_ (or _HAMT_s,
 for short).
-An HAMT is a dictionary, and its interface mimics that of an
+A HAMT is a dictionary, and its interface mimics that of an
 immutable hash table.

 Hash array mapped tries are described in [Bagwell2000].